Auties00/Cobalt/README.md

 Some methods may not be listed here, all contributions are welcomed to this documentation!
-Some methods may not be supported on the mobile api, please report them so I can fix them.
+Some methods may not be supported on the mobile api, please report them, so I can fix them.
 Ideally I'd like all of them to work.